Connect with others who understand.

 A topical medication is usually the first type of treatment prescribed for someone with vitiligo.
 In general, topical medications are most effective in treating vitiligo on the face, torso, upper arms, and upper legs, and least effective at treating light patches on the hands and feet.
 However, some topical medications cannot safely be used on the face.
 Topical drugs may work best on more recently developed patches and in people with darker skin.

 In 2022, the U.S. Food and Drug Administration (FDA) approved the first medication for repigmentation in people with vitiligo.
-Ruxolitinib (sold as Opzelura) is a topical Janus kinase (JAK) inhibitor cream for individuals age 12 or older with nonsegmental vitiligo.
+Ruxolitinib (Opzelura) is a topical Janus kinase (JAK) inhibitor cream for individuals ages 12 or older with nonsegmental vitiligo.
 JAK proteins are responsible for sending signals that are involved in telling your immune system to attack the melanocytes in the skin — which leads to depigmentation, or light-colored spots.
 By inhibiting the JAK proteins, that signal doesn’t get sent and the melanocytes can deliver color back to your skin.
 Ruxolitinib must be prescribed by your health care provider, so talk to your dermatologist if you have questions about whether it might be right for you.

 Corticosteroids (also known simply as steroids) are the most commonly prescribed topical medication for vitiligo.
 Steroids are usually prescribed in cases of vitiligo that involve small areas of skin.
 Steroids work by reducing inflammation and modifying the immune system.
 Steroids can cause side effects including skin atrophy — skin changing to become thin, dry, and papery — and stretch marks if used for a long period, such as a year or more.
 There are seven different classes of steroids with a very wide range of potency.
 Due to the potential for side effects, it’s usually best to use as mild a steroid as is effective for as short a time period as possible.